Kimkyoungrul/eTrice-with-Scenario-Based-Multi-core-Multi-tasking/README.md

 Engine Control Unit (ECU) eTrice Project using Scenario based Multi-core Multi-tasking

 ## What is the Scenario Based Multi-core Multi-tasking
-The paper will be updated later
+The paper will be updated later.

 ## eTrice Project with Scenario Based Multi-core Multi-tasking

-In this project, I specially used Engine Control Unit (ECU) Model
+In this project, I specially used Engine Control Unit (ECU) Model.
 This project provides reconfigured eTrice runtime system and code modification tool for scenario-based multi-core multi-tasking.

 ### Requirments